-The ACD's order execution policy sets out the factors which the ACD expects the Investment Manager to consider when effecting transactions and placing orders in relation to the Company.
+The ACD's order execution policy sets out the factors which the ACD expects to be considered when effecting transactions and placing orders in relation to the Company.
 This policy has been developed in accordance with the ACD's obligations under the Regulations to obtain the best possible result for the Company.